General Information for Intended Parents

 How much is a surrogate paid?

 We suggest that intended parents pay our first-time surrogates a base compensation of $40,000, but ultimately that figure is your decision.
 In the event of mitigating circumstances such as nonexistent or poor health insurance coverage that would increase your costs significantly, the surrogate may be willing to settle for a lower base compensation because you pay her insurance premiums.
 Experienced surrogates typically receive $45,000.
-If a surrogate is carrying multiples, she can expect to receive an additional $5,000 per baby.
-A monthly allowance and housekeeping allowance, which are standard, can add another $5,000 in compensation.
-Other, more variable compensations may include reimbursement for child care and lost wages if the surrogate is placed on bed rest or undergoes a caesarean section or other invasive procedure.
+If a surrogate is carrying multiples, she can expect to receive an additional $7,000 per baby.
+A monthly allowance and housekeeping allowance, which are standard, can add another $5,000 in reimbursements.
+Other, more variable costs may include reimbursement for child care and lost wages if the surrogate is placed on bed rest or undergoes a caesarean section or other invasive procedure.

 How should I determine my surrogate’s compensation?